Going through a breakup or separation is no cake-walk. Even the long-headed and the strong-hearted of all fail to sail through it.

 Wait, you don’t need to burn this one.

 This is something you need to keep closer all the time.
 This might be the best way to channel your anger.
-Get into the practice of writing journal.
+Get into the practice of writing journals.
 Indeed, getting words out of your mind and writing them on paper may seem hard in the beginning, but this will prove to be the most mindful habit you can opt for.

 This will help you to understand your behavior in a far better way.
 Whenever negativity or anger strikes, pick your journal and start writing whatever comes to your mind.